venkateshk111/aws-certified-devops-engineer/README.md

  - Use managed rules where ever applicable
  - AWS Config allows you to develop custom rules using AWS Lambda.
     - Example: You can create a custom rule that checks the last rotation date of each AWS KMS key and publishes a message to an Amazon SNS topic if a key has not been rotated in the last 90 days
+ - AWS Config **`conformance packs`** are designed to **manage a set of AWS Config rules and remediation actions in a standardized way across multiple accounts**

 ## AWS GuardDuty
  - Amazon GuardDuty is a **threat detection service** that **continuously monitors for malicious activity and unauthorized behavior**
+ - malicious activity
+    - compromised EC2 instances
+    - suspicious network activity
+    - unusual API activity in AWS accounts

 ## AWS WAF

 ## Amazon Inspector
+ - Amazon Inspector is a **security assessment service** that helps **identify vulnerabilities in EC2 instances.**
+ - By using Amazon Inspector, the company can be **notified of new vulnerabilities**

 ## AWS FireWall Manager